 More information about collections, and what materials to put out when, can be found here.

 I have received a bill - what is it for and how do I pay it?

 - A new system of household waste charges was introduced in 2019.
-This includes a fixed charge of £85 per household - about £1.65 per week - to pay for some of the services and facilities provided by the States to manage the waste and recycling we all produce.
-Bills for this fixed charge were sent to all property owners in February.
+This includes a fixed charge per household - to pay for some of the services and facilities provided by the States to manage the waste and recycling we all produce.
+Bills for this fixed charge are sent to all property owners at the start of each year.

 - You can pay the invoice online here or elect to pay by direct debit.

 I have received an invoice and am not sure the amount is correct - how do I check?

 - The bills sent to property owners are for each "domestic property unit" that they own.
 A single property split into four flats, for instance, is classed as four units.